Skip to content

 CXS Cognitive Complexity Report-only Functions with deeply nested, hard-to-follow control flow.

-FOE Fan-Out Explosion Report-only Modules/functions with unusually high dependency fan-out.
+FOE Fan-Out Explosion Scoring Modules/functions with unusually high dependency fan-out.

 CIR Circular Import Report-only Circular dependency chains in the module import graph.